Shashwat-19/FileNest/README.md

 ## 🔒 License
 This project is licensed under the **Mozilla Public License Version 2.0**.
-See the [LICENSE](https://github.com/Shashwat-19/FileNest/blob/main/LICENSE) file for details.
+For detailed licensing information, please refer to the [LICENSE](./LICENSE) file included in this repository.

 ---